 Vanessa Lorenzo is a researcher and trans-disciplinary designer based in Switzerland.
-Trained as product design engineer and media designer, she focuses on objects that address intimate interdependencies between humans and the ecologies we are embedded in.
+Trained as a product design engineer and media designer, she focuses on objects that address intimate interdependencies between humans and the ecologies we are embedded in.
 Influenced by ethno-fiction, feminist theory and speculative design methology, she creates scenarios embedding people, the more-than-human and the technologies that interweave them in order to enable odd sympathies and post-anthropocentric futures.
+Vanessa has participated in public events and exhibitions internationally.
+Furthermore, she developed public workshops that focus on the production of new knowledge through bio-practices, DIY, Open-Source electronics and speculative design methodology.
+She believes (in) communities of makers/hackers/artists working in alternative spaces have the power to innovate and subvert the dominating role of traditional science and technology.